BoldBigflank/quipimages/README.md

 ## How it works:

-Any text can be added to the image, by going to /images/:prompt/:left/:right
+Any text can be added to the image, by going to `/images/:prompt/:left/:right`

+`/images/:prompt/:left/:right/tweet` will send a tweet of the image using your authorized twitter account, going through the authorization process on the first time only.